donma/ValiAdminCore/README.md

 A template from the internet base on Bootstrap 4 .
-I only re-cook to .Net Core 2.2 , add Layout and change some js sorce from CDN .
+I  re-cook to .Net Core 2.2 , add Layout and change some js sorce from CDN .

 You can give me a STAR if you think it's useful. :)